muffato/muffato.github.io/index.md

 of the [![icon](/assets/img/icon/sanger.png) Wellcome Sanger Institute](https://www.sanger.ac.uk/).

-The team's mission is to _enable Tree of Life operations and research by providing data management, informatics, and infrastructure solutions_.
+The team's mission is to _enable Tree of Life operations and research by providing data management, bioinformatics, and infrastructure solutions_.
-We oversee the implementation and delivery of the genome assembly pipelines, implement large-scale genome analyses for the faculty teams, and curate the metadata held in the various production systems.
+We implement large-scale genome analysis pipelines for the faculty teams, maintain the production environment (application deployment, pipeline orchestration system), and manage and curate the metadata held in the various production systems.

 My experience is in:

 * Software development
+* Project management and planning
 * Computational biology, Genome analysis.
 * Comparative genomics, Evolution, Phylogenetics.
-* Genome assembly and annotation
 * Sequence alignment, Sequence classification, Homology inference.
-* Algorithmics, Graph theory, Code optimization.
+* Algorithmics, Graph theory
-* Algorithms for 3D rendering.
-* Project management

-And I love:
+I love:

-* &#x1F52D; Reconstruction of protein phylogenetic trees and inference of orthologies
+* &#x1F52D; Reconstruction of phylogenetic trees and inference of orthologies
 * &#x1F52E; Reconstruction of ancestral genomes
 * &#x1F333; Tree of Life projects
 * &#x1F465; Whole genome duplications
 * &#x26A1; High-throughput computing
+* &#x1F9CA; Algorithms for 3D rendering
+* &#x1F916; Code optimization and assembly

 ## Background